delatorrejuanchi/UltimateTicTacToe/README.md

 TicTacToe is a classic, but as you may have discovered is yourself, it is terminally dull.
 There's no room for creativity or insight, since good players always tie.

-For this reason, a more sophisticated version was invented, which I decided to implement this variation using web technologies.
+For this reason, a more sophisticated version was invented, which I decided to implement using web technologies.

 ## Rules